Richard-L4/Quiz/README.md

 # Validation

   - I used HTML and CSS validate along with JS Hint as well as Lighthouse performance validates.
+I also have put the readme document through Microsoft Word spell check.
     - HTML validate
       - Home (indes) page